3022-2/crypto-clipper/README.md

 - Duplicates and adds to startup with registry
 - Uses powershell to read and set clipboard
 - Has an uninstaller
+- If single_use is True and a address has been copied the program will exit.
+- If single_use is True and the computer restarts the registry (startup) entry will be removed
 ---
 How to make into .exe
 ```console